Consumer Information for Current and Prospective Students

 This page includes disclosures required by the Higher Education Act, as amended, and its implementing regulations, along with other information that may be of interest.

 Olin has majors in Engineering, Electrical and Computer Engineering, and Mechanical Engineering.
 Learn more about Olin's major requirements, general course and distribution requirements, and academic policies by clicking visiting our course catalog. • Of the first year students who began their studies in Fall 2016, 99% returned in Fall 2017. • Olin's six-year graduation rate is 91% for first time, first year students who began their studies in 2011, with a four year average of 91%. • Most students are more concerned about graduating in four years; at Olin, 75-80% graduate in four years.
 Many of the students who do not graduate in four years take a semester or even a year off to pursue a once-in-a-lifetime opportunity.
 Here's more information about graduation rates: Group Six Year Graduation Rate(Spring 2017) Men 86% Women 96% Domestic Students of Color 95% Receiving Pell Grant 100% Receiving Federal Student Loans 92% Receiving No Federal Aid 90% Olin graduates find immediate success, whether they continue their education or go to work.
 For the Class of 2015-17, 94% were employed or in graduate school within six months of graduation.
 Of those employed, their average salary was an astounding $80,082.
-Olin is accredited by the New England Association of Schools and Colleges and all three degree programs by ABET.
+Olin is accredited by the New England Commission of Higher Education and all three degree programs by ABET.
 Learn the details of Olin's accreditation here.
 Students may also be interested in specific policies, such as the Study Away Program, cross-registration at Babson, Brandeis and Wellesley (articulation agreements), the full-time student definition, transfer credit, satisfactory academic progress (academic and financial), or withdrawal from Olin or a specific course.
-Textbook information is available on the Course Schedules section of Phoenix Net.
+Textbook information is available on the Course Schedules.

 There are a few other policies that Olin is required to disclose, which are the following: • Office of Sponsored Programs Conflict of Interest Policy • Data Security Policy • Identity Theft Prevention Program (FTC Red Flag Rule) • Human Resources Conflict of Interest Statement for Exempt Administrators Still need to know more about Olin?
 Visit the College Navigator website hosted by the US Department of Education.